zincbase/zincdb/docs/API Reference.md

 * `path` is the path of the node having conflicting updates.
 * `key` is the encoded path that was used with the serialized entry.
 * `localValue` is the value in a local entry that has not yet been submitted to the server.
-* `remoteValue` is the value in a remote entry having the same path, that was updated after the _first_ time an unsubmitted local change was created for that path (note both unsubmitted local changes and the updated remote entry may coexist locally, the mechanism for this is explained in the last remark below).
+* `remoteValue` is the value in a remote entry having the same path, which was updated after the _first_ time an unsubmitted local change was created for that path (note both unsubmitted local changes and the updated remote entry may coexist locally, the mechanism for this is explained in the last remark below).
 * `localUpdateTime` is the time (microsecond unix epoch) the local entry has been last updated.
 * `remoteUpdateTime` is the time (microsecond unix epoch) the remote entry has been last updated.
 * `remoteCommitTime` is the time (microsecond unix epoch) the remote entry has been commited to the server.